Anuradhapura kingdom: Invasions (463–691)

 The country was invaded again in 103 BC by Five Dravidian chiefs, Pulahatta, Bahiya, Panya Mara, Pilaya Mara and Dathika, who ruled until 89 BC when they were defeated by Valagamba.
 Another invasion occurred in 433, and the country fell under the control of six rulers from South India.
 These were Pandu, Parinda, Khudda Parinda, Tiritara, Dathiya and Pithiya, who was defeated by Dhathusena who regained power in 459.

+Manavanna (684–718 CE) seized the throne with the support of the Pallavas, introducing Pallava patronage that lasted for three centuries.
+By the 9th century, however, the Pandyan ascendancy in southern India led to the sacking of Anuradhapura.
+In response, the Sinhalese mounted a counter-invasion using a rival Pandya prince, ultimately sacking Madurai itself.
+Mahinda V (982–1029 CE) was the last Sinhalese monarch of Anuradhapura.
+He fled to Ruhuna, but in 1017, the Cholas captured him and took him to India, where he died in captivity.

 More invasions and raids from South India occurred during the reigns of Sena I (833–853) and Udaya III (935–938).
 The final invasion during the Anuradhapura kingdom, which ended the kingdom and left the country under the rule of the Cholas, took place during the reign of Mahinda V.

 However, none of these invaders could extend their rule to Ruhuna, the southern part of the country, and Sri Lankan rulers and their heirs always organized their armies from this area and managed to regain their throne.
 Throughout the history of Sri Lanka, Ruhuna served as a base for resistance movements.